w3c/PFE-analysis/results/noise_simulations.md

   number of possible matches with only a minimal increase in request set sizes.

 - Reasonable levels of ambiguity can be added without significantly increasing the total number of codepoints transferred.
   At the highest levels of noise tested there was roughly a 2-3x increase in number of codepoints.
-Which is signficantly less total codepoints then is transferred by our current approach using unicode range.
+Which is significantly less total codepoints then is transferred by our current approach using unicode range.

 - Different scripts have different requirements for number of noise codepoints needed.